robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 > [!IMPORTANT]
 > LXX Understand how to run the `robot` command and its basic usage.
 (K2)

-The `robot` command is used to run a Robot Framework execution, which will execute suites and their containing tests or tasks.
+The `robot` command is used to run a Robot Framework execution, which will execute suites and their containing tests|tasks.

 At a basic level, you can run `robot` by providing the path to a suite file or suite directory containing suite files as last argument.
 ```plaintext